 The annual rate at which future assumed cashflows (in and out of the Fund) are discounted to the present day.
-This is necessary to provide a liabilities value which is consistent with the present day value of the assets, to calculate the deficit.
-A lower discount rate gives a higher liabilities value, and vice versa.
-It is similarly used in the calculation of the future service rate and the common contribution rate.
+This is necessary to provide a funding target which is consistent with the present day value of the assets.
+A lower discount rate gives a higher target value, and vice versa.
+It is used in the calculation of the Primary and Secondary rates.